 Here’s exactly how much Byte costs now, and how to save:

-Here are the 2 payment options for Byte aligners plus the total cost: (updated 8/24/21)
+Here are the 2 payment options for Byte aligners plus the total cost: (updated for 2022)

 All of these payment options include BrightByte teeth whitener plus your first set of retainers to keep your teeth from shifting after your treatment is complete.
-Additional retainers in the future cost $129 each.
+Additional retainers after treatment cost $129 each.

 While paying in full costs much less, many people still prefer the convenience of monthly payments through bytepay™.